karriechou/aida-RT-replication/README.md

 - The cleaned data for the report.
 - R Markdown script related to data analysis.
 - R Markdown script related to compiling and formatting the final report.
-- All PNG files of data visualization outputs that were used in the final report.